smacker/go-tree-sitter/README.md

 fmt.Println(child.StartByte()) // 0
 fmt.Println(child.EndByte()) // 9
 ```

+### Custom grammars

+This repository provides grammars for many common languages out of the box.

+But if you need support for any other language you can keep it inside your own project or publish it as a separate repository to share with the community.

+See explanation on how to create a grammar for go-tree-sitter [here](https://github.com/smacker/go-tree-sitter/issues/57).

+Known external grammars:

+- [Salesforce grammars](https://github.com/aheber/tree-sitter-sfapex) - including Apex, SOQL, and SOSL languages.
+- [Ruby](https://github.com/shagabutdinov/go-tree-sitter-ruby) - Deprecated, grammar is provided by main repo instead

+### Editing

 If your source code changes, you can update the syntax tree.
 This will take less time than the first parse.